eutops/ipwcch/inst/simulations/benchmark.md

 lambda2 <- 0.00002 # Baseline hazard for competing cause
 meanX <- 0   # Mean of the continuous disease marker sdX <- 1 # SD of continuous disease marker
-censoring <- "administrative" # For informative censoring IPCW is needed, not implemented by ipwCC. timeROC would be suitable for full cohort.
+censoring <- "administrative" # For informative censoring IPCW is needed, not implemented by ipwcch. timeROC would be suitable for full cohort.
 Tmax <- 3652.5 # Maximum 10 years follow up
 censor.rate <- NULL